Chandrakant Pandit

-His ODI debut was against New Zealand at Sharjah in the Austral-Asia Cup on April 10, 1986.
+His ODI debut was against New Zealand at Sharjah in the Austral-Asia Cup on 10 April 1986.
 He was part of India's World Cup squad for the 1987 World Cup.
-He replaced Dilip Vengsarkar in the semi-final match against England at his hometown, Mumbai, and scored a brisk 24(30); however, India lost that match.
+He was a part of the Indian squad which won the 1988 Asia Cup.
+He replaced Dilip Vengsarkar in the semi-final match against England at his hometown, Mumbai.

 Coach

 After retirement, Pandit began a cricket academy at his alma mater, the Hansraj Morarji Public School.
 As a cricket coach, he enjoyed successful stints with several teams, including the Mumbai cricket team.
 He coached Vidarbha cricket team to two successive Ranji Trophy triumphs in 2018 and 2019.
-Under his coaching and tutelage, the Madhya Pradesh team won its very first Ranji Trophy in 2022.
+Under his coaching and tutelage, the Madhya Pradesh team won its first Ranji Trophy in 2022.
 In 2022, Pandit was appointed as Head Coach for the IPL Franchise Kolkata Knight Riders.
+In 2024, under his coaching the team won the IPL trophy after 10 years.
+After KKR's disappointing performance at IPL 2025, Chandrakant Pandit quit Kolkata Knight Rider's coach position saying that he wants to explore new opportunities.

 Chairman

-He was the Chairman of All India Junior Selection Committee for the year 2013 and was replaced by Connor Williams.
+He was the Chairman of All India Junior Selection Committee for a year until September 2013 when he was dismissed from the role and replaced by Connor Williams.